fero-chris94/IBM_Data_Science_Capstone_Project/README.md

 ### Results:

-The machine learning model was able to predict the probability of success for a new SpaceX rocket launch with an accuracy of 87.7%.
-This means that the model was able to correctly predict whether or not a launch would be successful 87.7% of the time.
+#### Decision Tree Model for Predicting Launch Outcomes
+A decision tree model was used to predict the outcome of launches based on information such as the launch site, payload, orbit, and booster types.
+The model was found to have an accuracy of 87.7%, the highest accuracy of all the models that were tested.

+#### Launch Site
+The KSC launch site has the best launch outcomes.
+This is likely due to the fact that the KSC is located in a relatively stable launch environment.

+#### Time
+Launch success rates increase with time.
+This is likely due to the fact that launch providers have learned from past launches and have made improvements to their procedures.

+#### Payload
+Payloads of over 6000kg are much less likely to have successful launches.
+This is likely due to the fact that larger payloads are more difficult to launch and are more susceptible to weather conditions.

 ## Installation
 To run the project, you will need to have Python and the following libraries installed: